“Have no fear of perfection—you’ll never reach it.”–Salvador Dali

 Who are you, and what’s your story?

 I am Lynn Nguyen.
 I was born in Denver, Colorado, 31 years ago.
 I am a first generation Vietnamese in America.
 Growing up, my parents worked really hard to give me and my brothers the life that they couldn’t have.
 They sacrificed their lives to give us the best life.
 As an adult, I truly understand their sacrifice.
-Knowing that motivates me to be the best that i can be to provide for them what they provided me.
+Knowing that motivates me to be the best that I can be to provide for them what they provided me.
 I wanted to make them happy.
 When I was younger, I wanted a career where I can make lots of money.
 I wanted to be in the medical field.
 The Vietnamese culture is all about status.
 A parent has pride based on the title of their kid.
 A doctor means much more that just a healer.
 My culture saw it has a symbol of wealth and intelligence.
 I wanted to give my parents that honor so I wanted to be a pharmacist.
-I tried my hand by starting out as a pharmacy technician and came to the realization that it was to repetitive for me.
+I tried my hand by starting out as a pharmacy technician and came to the realization that it was too repetitive for me.
 I wasn’t a 9-5, M-F kind of girl so I decided to go back to school.
 At the time, I was very passionate about solving crimes so I went to school to pursue a criminology degree.
 After realizing that you can’t solve crimes over night, I decided to cross that off my list.
 While all of this, I took an intro to digital design class and dipped my toes into the digital world.
 I fucken loved it.
 The funny thing was, I’ve been working with Adobe for as long as I can remember.
 It had always been a hobby of mine and never thought that I could make a career out of creating.
-So right then I know this was my path and entered into the digital world.
+So right then I knew this was my path and entered into the digital world.
 It’s insane to see your growth as a designer.
 I love to learn.
-Design gives me the reason to learn different things.
-Its always changing and I love the versatility.
+Design opens the door to endless opportunity.
+Its always changing and I love that versatility.

 What do you believe in?

-What are your values?
-What drives you?
 What words would you want people to use to describe you at your funeral?